software-mansion/react-native-gesture-handler/README.md

   npm install --save react-native-gesture-handler
 ```

-II.
+II (**Android**).
 Update your main activity (or wherever you create an instance of `ReactActivityDelegate`), so that it overrides the method responsible for creating a `ReactRootView` instance.
 Then use a root view wrapper provided by this library:
 ```java
 // Don't forget imports
 import com.facebook.react.ReactActivityDelegate;